jaspock/tpln2425/docs/text.md

 In the in-person class (5 hours 🕒️ in duration), we will see how to implement on top of our transformer architecture code both a language model based on a decoder <a target="_blank" href="https://colab.research.google.com/github/jaspock/me/blob/main/docs/materials/transformers/assets/notebooks/lmgpt.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> and a named entity recognition model <a target="_blank" href="https://colab.research.google.com/github/jaspock/me/blob/main/docs/materials/transformers/assets/notebooks/nerbert.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> based on an encoder.

 We will take the opportunity to review some aspects of the code from previous sessions and relate theoretical aspects with practical ones.
-We will also present the assignment you need to submit for this module of the course.

 ## Fourth session (January 15, 2025)